JosephLahiru/Online-Train-Ticket-Reservation/README.md

 ## Setting Up

-- Download and install the latest version of php
+- Download and install the latest version of php.
-- open a command prompt in projects root directory
+- Open a command prompt in projects root directory.
-- run the command to start a server on localhost in a given port
+- Run the command to start a server on localhost in a given port.
-- command : `php -S localhost:4000`
+- Command : `php -S localhost:4000`
+- Then run `http://localhost:4000/codes/index.html` in your favorite browser.

 ## General Requirements